 Going forward, SLC is supporting local authorities and their operator partners to reconcile financial support with the actual cost of operating facilities under social distancing restrictions and assess the need for ongoing funding support linked to risk transfer.

 SLC, in close collaboration with leisure insight experts and developers of the DataHub 4global, has developed a Local Authority Benchmarking Tool.
 This enables local authorities to track actual live financial and throughput performance of sites and compare with data on how the wider market is responding.
 To find out more, click here.

-Throughout lockdown and into the recovery period, SLC hosted regular ‘Think Tank’ webinars which brought together a range of organisations to share knowledge, approaches and their specific COVID related challenges during this time.
+Throughout the first national lockdown and into the recovery period, SLC has been hosting regular ‘Think Tank’ webinars which bring together a range of organisations to share knowledge, approaches and their specific COVID related challenges.

 Immediately after 20 April, SLC set up its free helpline offering extended time to support sector colleagues shape their thinking to respond to challenges.